bluenviron/mediamtx/.github/ISSUE_TEMPLATE/communication-issue-with-an-external-camera-or-software.md

 ---
 name: Communication issue with an external camera or software
-about: A portion of bugs are related to different RTSP implementations between the server and the target
+about: Some bugs are caused by different RTSP implementations between the server and the target
 title: ''
 labels: ''